emiruz/adventofcode2022/README.md

 ## Notes

-* Day 16: Runs in 10 seconds compiled.
+* Day 16: Runs in 10s compiled.
 Can be made faster still by threading caching through the code at the cost of complexity.

 * Day 19: Runs in 20 seconds compiled.
 Pruning heuristic is too pessimistic -- could be faster.

-* Day 22: Just part 1 completed, part 2 is coming later.
+* Day 22: General implementation without hard coding.

-## To do
+Runs in about 5m13s compiled.
+A 2-3 orders of magnitude speed improvement is possible: it needs a refactor.

-* Day 22: I'm struggling to implement part 2 in < 100 LOC.
+Orientation discovery in the final step is not fully
-I'll come back to it at the end, once I figure out a way to implement it more elegantly.
-Meanwhile, part 1 is available.
+general: if the last 2 steps feature a wrapping in 2D space, the answer would be wrong.